Getting Started

 In the example above, there are four cookie sections: Essential (strictly necessary), Functionality (optional), Performance (optional), and Marketing (optional).

-The conditional HTML might include external or inline styles, external or inline JavaScripts, and other HTML snippets.
+The conditional HTML can include external or inline styles, JavaScript files or blocks, and other HTML snippets.

 Create templates for the snippets that will be loaded or rendered when a particular section is chosen, for example: